jenkinsci/github-autostatus-plugin/README.md

 - GitHub (to see pending/success/error status from your PR)
 - InfluxDB (for building monitoring dashboards).
-- Statsd (alternative monitoring metrics)
+- StatsD (alternative monitoring metrics)

 Since it watches for changes from all pipeline jobs, it doesn't require modifying your Jenkinsfiles - once installed, it automatically provides stats for all pipeline jobs ran on the Jenkins master.